lucyyu24/lucyyu24.github.io/_posts/2022-11-13-my-pronouns-are-he-him.markdown

 Unpacking that further I realized the nightmare is really about people not seeing me.

-Most of my life I presented as this an Asian girl and was treated according to that image.
+Most of my life I presented as this Asian girl and was treated according to that image.
 There's a way in which people can be really nice to me but I don't feel seen.

 When I first came out one of the first things an ex-lover said was: "but you're so feminine."